tryhackmeltd/docs.tryhackme.com/README.md

     id: 5,
     title: 'Misc',
     description: 'This is my new category that houses a lot of miscellaneous things.',
-    uri: '/docs/misc/my-awesome-room' // THIS WILL BE THE URI TO THE FIRST DOCUMENT IN THE CATEGORY, IN THIS CASE IT'S THE ONLY DOCUMENT
+    uri: '/docs/misc/my-awesome-room' // THIS WILL BE THE URI TO THE FIRST ARTICLE IN THE CATEGORY, IN THIS CASE IT'S THE ONLY ARTICLE
   }

 ]